Iustin Frățiman: MDR functionary

 In October, Frățiman applied for a position at his alma mater, the Theological Seminary, affirming his intention to teach all his classes in Romanian.
 He failed the examination, with preference being given to the more experienced George Tofan and Liviu Marian.
 Still pursuing an interest in the study of local history and ethnology, he helped establish in early 1918 a Historical and Literary Society (named after Bogdan Petriceicu Hasdeu), and was admitted into the Romanian Academy of Bucharest.
 From January 1918, Frățiman was a member of the School Board in the Moldavian Democratic Republic (MDR), which had been created as a self-governing entity from the old Bessarabia Governorate.
 The following month, România Nouă hosted his attack on colleagues such as Alexander Hrișcă-Hriscov, who had voted against the immediate introduction of a Romanian-language curriculum in the MDR's secondary schools.
 While these had voiced concerns about the availability of qualified teachers, Frățiman had urged for staff to be mass recruited in Romania, Bukovina, and "other lands inhabited by Romanians".

 Also then, Frățiman participated in the opening ceremony of Chișinău People University, and gave a speech outlining his critique of Bolshevik Russia.
 It described various instances of Rumcherod soldiers engaging in vandalism throughout Bessarabia.
 In March 1918, the republican assembly, Sfatul Țării, gave its endorsement to the Romanian–Bessarabian unification process.
 In June, he traveled to Iași as a delegate of Chișinău Archbishopric, negotiating the return of Bessarabian parishes under the authority of the Moldavian Metropolis within the enlarged Romanian Orthodox Church.
 Frățiman and his colleagues attempted to preserve some administrative rights for their regional church, but were instantly rebuked by Metropolitan Pimen, who asked that they submit to the Romanian state in all matters, including religious.
 Frățiman had returned to Bessarabia by November, when he was assigned to the local chapter of the Romanian State Archives, where he worked alongside Gore, Ștefan Ciobanu, and Sterie Stinghe.
+In a 1927 piece, Bessarabian journalist H. Block claimed that Frățiman "did nothing" in this capacity, allowing the a generalized decline of the institution.